 Fundraising Strategy for Beginners: How to Create Your Own

-Whether you’re a fundraising professional, a PTA president, or a church pastor, you know that fundraising involves a lot of moving parts that can feel challenging to manage.
-That’s why you need to develop a rock-solid fundraising strategy to guide your team.
+Whether you’re a fundraising professional, PTA president, or church pastor, you know that fundraising involves many moving parts that can make management challenging.

-A complete fundraising strategy will lay out a roadmap for you to follow at every stage of the fundraising process, helping you avoid stress, stay organized, and ultimately raise more money for your mission!
+However, having a complete fundraising strategy will make all the difference.
+It will lay out a roadmap for you to follow at every stage of the fundraising process, helping you avoid stress, stay organized, and ultimately raise more for your mission.
 To help you develop a thorough strategy, this guide will cover everything you need to know, including:

 The steps and best practices in this guide can be adapted to fit all different scales of campaigns.
 However, if you’re taking on a major initiative like a capital campaign, we recommend a more in-depth look at our capital campaign planning guide due to these campaigns’ complexity.
-If not, let’s get started!
+Let’s get started!

 Nonprofit Fundraising Strategy FAQs